pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > Someday, not being proficient with computers will be considered a form of illiteracy.
 > <br/>-- <cite>Naval Ravikant</cite>

-> Grant me the serenity to accept the things I cannot change, courage to change
-> the things I can, and wisdom to know the difference.
-> <br/>-- <cite>Serenity Prayer</cite>

 > Would I still be interested in learning this thing if I couldn’t ever tell anybody
 > about it?
 That’s how I know it’s real.
 That’s how I know it’s something I actually
 > want to know.